Replace Bad Habits With Healthy Activities

 Similarly, avoid purposeless Web surfing and gaming.
 Zero in on your favorite websites and reward yourself with limited online relaxation after you've spent a couple hours focused on homework.

-Finally, don't allow phone calls to interrupt your study time.
-As with the TV and Internet, save casual phone calls for study breaks and as rewards for finishing immediate goals.
+Finally, don't allow texts and chats to interrupt your study time.
+As with the TV and Internet, save casual chatter for study breaks and as rewards for finishing immediate goals.
 Friends and family will admire your dedication, and your hard work will pay off.

 You're on a budget now and you need to stick to it.